 Diagnostics and causes of vaginal irritation

-A visit to the gynecologist is necessary in the presence of continued vaginal itching, especially when this does not yield to the application of remedies or is accompanied by abnormal flow, or continuous vaginal dryness.
-Your doctor will diagnose the reasons for these symptoms.
+A visit to the gynecologist is necessary in the presence of continued vaginal itching, especially when this does not yield to the application of remedies or is accompanied by vaginal discharge , or continuous vaginal dryness.
+Your doctor will diagnose the possible reasons for these symptoms.
 This is especially needed during pregnancy as the presence of microorganisms may influence infant health and development.

 The diagnosis of vaginal itching implies an exploration of the patient to check the status of the skin.
-In case of flow, it usually requires a culture (an analysis of a sample of vaginal secretion).
-Conventional treatment involves the removal of the causes that produce this itch.
+In case of discharge, it usually requires a culture (an analysis of a sample of vaginal secretion).